Darshan (Indian religions): Mahayana Buddhism

 On the significance of darshana in Mahayana thought, Paul Harrison writes: "By the second century CE... the vision of the Buddha (buddha-darśana) and the accompanying hearing of the Dharma (dharma-śravaṇa) are represented as a transformation experience of decisive importance for practitioners, be they who have renounced (mundane life) 'ascetics' or householders."

 The Abhidharma, collections of systematic summaries of the sutras, mention Darshana-citta, i.e. visions.

-Indian Mahayana philosophers Vasubandhu and Asanga acknowledged five paths to liberation, of which the third is darshana-marga, the "path of seeing".
+The Indian Mahayana philosophers Vasubandhu and Asanga acknowledged five paths to liberation, of which the third is darshana-marga, the "path of seeing".

 Nagarjuna, a prominent philosopher of the Madhyamaka school of Mahayana Buddhism, wrote that the wise person perceives tattva-darshana, true reality.

 Other meanings

 Darshana also sometimes has a more mundane meaning.
 For example, Sivananda Saraswati wrote in his book The Practice of Brahmacharya that one of the eight aspects of brahmacharya (celibacy) is not to look lustfully at women: "You should carefully avoid ...
 Darshana or looking at women with passionate resolve".

 Scholar of religion Richard H. Davis has said that darshana (viewpoint, philosophical school) is one of three terms in classical Indian discourse that could be considered roughly analogous to what today's English-speakers understand as "religion."
 The other two terms are dharma (duty, morality, a code of proper conduct) and marga (route, spiritual path).
 According to Davis, "most Hindu texts accepted that religious paths (marga) are relative to the points of view (darśana) and moral responsibilities (dharma) of practitioners, whose individual circumstances may make one or another course of action more appropriate in their particular situations."

 Poet Gary Snyder has given a naturalistic meaning to darshana:

 It's a gift; it's like there's a moment in which the thing is ready to let you see it.
 In India, this is called darshan.
 Darshan means getting a view, and if the clouds blow away, as they did once for me, and you get a view of the Himalayas from the foothills, an Indian person would say, "Ah, the Himalayas are giving you their darshana"; they're letting you have their view.
 This comfortable, really deep way of getting a sense of something takes time.
 It doesn't show itself to you right away.
 It isn't even necessary to know the names of things the way a botanist would.
 It's more important to be aware of the "suchness" of the thing; it's a reality.
 It's also a source of a certain kind of inspiration for creativity.
-I see it in the work of Georgia O'Keeffe..."
+I see it in the work of Georgia O'Keeffe...

-Darshan is also a part of the name of India's public broadcaster Doordarshan combining the word दूर dūra 'far' altogether making दूरदर्शन dūrdarśan 'television'.